DroneResponse/proving-ground-docs/Proving Ground Wake-Up Message.md

 # Proving Ground Wake-Up Message

-The **SAM** sends this message to the proving ground to notify it that a drone has been directed there for testing.
+The drone operator sends this message to the proving ground.
+This message notifies the proving ground that a drone is ready for testing.

-This message tells the proving ground which drone to expect.

 ## MQTT Topic